Guantol-Lemat/Isaac.ReactionAPI/doc.md

 ⚠️***NOTE:*** A Reset will cause previously known collectibles to be treated as new, this might be intentional in the case of non Global Resets, but in the case of Global Reset this will always cause an inconsistency, unless necessary for every collectible, Global Resets should be used sparingly.

-###Utilities:
+### Utilities:

 These are a collection of utility functions that are used in the implementation of the mod, and are made globally available to everyone who whishes to use them.
 However it is not suggested to impose ReactionAPI as a requirement for your mod to work if these are the only functions being used.
 Instead copy the contents of *reactionAPI_scripts\functions\utilities.lua* inside of your own mod, and replace the ReactionAPI mod reference with that of your mod.

-+ #####GetTableLength
++ ##### GetTableLength

-A function that can get the number of entries in a table similar to #table, but it works even with non numerical and non contiguous indices.
+A function that can get the number of entries in a table similar to the # operator, but it works even with non numerical and non contiguous indices.

 ```lua